kshitij10496/kshitij10496.github.io/content/about/index.md

 - Football/Poker on weekends
 - Currently learning to draw, design & doodle

-Recently, I designed a monogram with my initals.
+I designed an ugly monogram with my initals.
 ![My Monogram](/images/monogram.png)

-When I have something imporantant/clever/funny/stupid to say, I scribble it down here, on my blog.
+When I have something important/clever/funny/stupid to say, I scribble it down here, on my blog.
 A lot of my posts will be incoherent rough drafts wanting for an editor’s attention, but I think that’s how life is - a collection of unorganised, unexpected events with few planned ones in between.

-Find me at [GitHub](https://github.com/kshitij10496) and [Twitter](https://twitter.com/kshitij10496/).
+You can reach me on the social media accounts linked on the Home page.
 Alternately, you can reach me at [kshitijsaraogi@gmail.com](mailto:kshitijsaraogi@gmail.com).
-Generally, I use **@kshitij10496** handle across all social media platforms in order to maintain a psuedo-consistency.

 Cheers! :beer: